hemu312/DigiBahi/README.md

 # DigiBahi
 Secure and reliable Digital Bahi khata using cryptography.
 Frontend is built using flutter and backend using rust and actix web.
 It project provides both mobile and pc application.

+# Working
+I will work like other blockchain systems.
+Backend server will be built using actix web and MySQL(for database).
+Frontend will work like non-custodial blockchain wallet.
+## Here is step by step process starting from account creation:
+### 1. Account creation
+User account will be created using KYC details and private-public key pair will be generated.
+KYC details will be securely stored on backend server.
+Private key will be encrypted and stored securely on client device using various technologies like android keystore and PKCS12.

+### 1. User login
+TBD

+### 1. Creating records
+User will sign and send request for records to the server.
+Server will then verify using public key and record will added to the database.

+# Exporting data
+Data can be exported to PDF or JSON files for external use.

+# Importing data
+Data can be imported from JSON files